Canada: Merger Review

-The Bureau has jurisdiction to review a broad variety of transactions and commercial arrangements as ‘mergers’.
+Under the Competition Act,1 the Bureau has jurisdiction to review a broad variety of transactions and commercial arrangements as ‘mergers’.
 Specifically, section 91 of the Competition Act defines a merger as:

 the acquisition or establishment, direct or indirect, by one or more persons, whether by purchase or lease of shares or assets, by amalgamation or by combination or otherwise, of control over or significant interest in the whole or part of a business of a competitor, supplier, customer or other person.

 If it is found that a merger prevents or lessens, or is likely to prevent or lessen, competition substantially, the Competition Tribunal (the Tribunal) may, on application by the commissioner, issue an order dissolving or blocking the merger or ordering the divestiture or rescission of all or part of the acquired business.